Spagestic/composio_take_home_assignment/README.md

 2. **Second pass** â€” re-fetch docs, per-field confirmed/revised notes, confidence.
 3. **Catalog check** â€” no LLM.
 Flags e.g. Composio ships an MCP toolkit while the agent said `hasOfficialMcp=false`, or catalog lists OAuth2 while the agent omitted it.

-Human review is still required on a sample (Part 2): open the live docs URL, score hits/misses, and report how accuracy moved between passes.
+Human review is included as a sample audit: open the live docs URL, score hits/misses, and report how accuracy moved between passes.

 ## Known limitations

 - Exa `/contents` sometimes returns client telemetry JS instead of rendered docs.
 Those fetches are discarded and the search corpus is used instead.
 - Workflow IDs expire in Convex; missing runs show as `expired` rather than crashing the panel.
-- Recording the human sample audit is still outstanding (Part 2).
+- The live research results depend on the configured Convex deployment and external documentation providers.

-## Part 2 (in progress)
+## Part 2: Case study and audit

-Done so far:
+The reviewer-facing case study is complete and includes:

 - All 100 apps researched via the table's **Run remaining** bulk action.
 - `analysis:patterns` query aggregates auth mix, access by category, buildability, blockers, catalog agreement, easy wins vs outreach, and pass-2 verification stats.
 - Optional `audit` field on apps plus `audit:recordAudit` / `audit:clearAudit` mutations and an `audit:suggestSample` query for the human sample audit.
 - Root page case study: TL;DR stats, pattern charts, agent pipeline explanation, and verification/audit section above the live table.

-Still outstanding:

-- Record the human audits for the suggested sample (`npx convex run audit:suggestSample`, then `audit:recordAudit` per app).
+- Human audits recorded for the suggested sample and surfaced in the verification section.

 ---